BenSernau/Metroidvania-Pathfinder/README.md

 ## Input Format

 This application receives as input a graph file of no more than 1,000 characters.
-Each line in the file contains two distinct numbers separated by a space, representing an edge.
+Each line in the file contains 2 distinct numbers separated by a space, representing an edge.

 Traversal begins at the node containing 0.
 In the event of invalid input, the application instructs the user accordingly.

 ## Error Handling

-The application validates the input file’s name, catching IOExceptions and IllegalArgumentExceptions during parsing if the file contents are malformed (e.g., extra line breaks, more than two integers on a single line, etc).
+The application validates the input file’s name, catching IOExceptions and IllegalArgumentExceptions during parsing if the file contents are malformed (e.g., extra line breaks, more than 2 integers on a single line, etc).
 As for unreachable nodes or nodes that lead only to themselves, no error reporting is necessary.
 In such cases, the search simply ignores any nodes that are unreachable from node 0.

 ## Graph Construction Model